Cliff Lee: Early years: 2002–2004

 After starting the season 10–1 in his first 19 games, Lee failed to carry his momentum through the second half of the season, falling into a six-game slump between July 21 and September 2, during which he carried a 10.51 ERA.
-His frustrations came to a head on August 3, when Lee allowed six runs in 4 1/3 innings to the Toronto Blue Jays before throwing his hat and glove into the stands and storming to the bench.
+His frustrations came to a head on August 3, when Lee allowed six runs (two earned) in 4 1/3 innings to the Toronto Blue Jays before throwing his hat and glove into the stands and storming to the bench.
 Lee snapped his losing streak on September 8, allowing four earned runs in five innings of a 9–5 victory over the Seattle Mariners.
 It was his first win in 10 starts since July 16, when Cleveland defeated Seattle 18–6.
 Lee won again on September 23, helping the Indians to a 9–7 victory over Minnesota despite allowing five runs in 5 2/3 innings.
 After the game, Lee described his own season performance as going "from doing real good to real bad", and that he needed to "figure out how to cut those [losing] stretches short".
 He was able to finish the season strong, winning the last game of the season 5–2 against Minnesota and tying Jake Westbrook for the most wins that season on the Indians pitching staff.
 Lee finished the season 14–8 with a 5.43 ERA in 33 starts, striking out 161 batters in 179 innings while allowing 30 home runs, 108 earned runs, and 188 hits.